rmourey26/appsync-gpt/README.md

 After installing the dependencies using npm or yarn, deploy your full stack cloudformation by running

+#todo add backticks

-- npx aws-cdk deploy --all
+npx aws-cdk deploy --all

+#todo add backticks

-Credit: Inspired by Michael Liendo
+Credit: Inspired by an article written by Michael Liendo